TokTok/spec/spec.md

 # DHT

 The DHT is a self-organizing swarm of all peers in the Tox network.
+A peer in the Tox network is also called "node" or "Tox node".
 This module takes care of finding the IP and port of peers and establishing a route to them directly via UDP using [hole punching](#hole-punching) if necessary.
 The DHT only runs on UDP and so is only used if UDP works.

-Every peer in the Tox DHT has a temporary public key.
-This DHT public key acts as its address.
-This address is renewed every time the tox instance is closed or restarted.
+Every node in the Tox DHT has a temporary Key Pair called the DHT Key Pair consisting of the DHT Secret Key and the DHT Public Key.
+The DHT Public Key acts as the node address.
+The DHT Key Pair is renewed every time the tox instance is closed or restarted.
 The DHT public key of a friend is found using the [onion](#onion) module.
 Once the DHT public key of a friend is known, the DHT is used to find them and connect directly to them via UDP.

 ## Distance

 A Distance is a positive integer.
 Its human-readable representation is a base-16 number.
 Distance is a [monoid](https://en.wikipedia.org/wiki/Monoid) with the associative binary operator `+` and the identity element `0`.
+When we speak of a "close node", we mean that their Distance is small compared to the Distance to other nodes.

 The DHT needs a [metric](https://en.wikipedia.org/wiki/Metric_(mathematics)) to determine distance between two nodes.
 The Distance type is the result of this